LERCAutomation/DataSearches-ArcPro-UserGuide/setup/setup.rst

 	The TableOutputName will be used to name any tabular file that is exported from this data layer during the search.
 The keywords ``%ref%``, ``%shortref%``, ``%subref%``and ``%sitename%`` are allowed.

 Columns
 	A comma-separated list of columns that should be included in the tabular data exported from this data layer during the search.
 The column names are case sensitive and should match the column names in the source layer.
 Area, Distance and Radius columns may be included by adding the keywords 'Area', Distance' and 'Radius' (but note the remark about pre-existing area fields in the `IncludeArea`_ node).
-If results from any aggregate functions are to be included, they should follow the naming convention that ArcGIS employs for statistics fields, as follows:
+If results from any aggregate functions are to be included, they should follow the naming convention that ArcGIS Pro employs for statistics fields, as follows:

 	- Column names are up to 10 characters long and are case sensitive.
 	- Statistics column names are made up of the statistic requested (e.g. COUNT, SUM, MEAN, FIRST, etc.), the underscore character (``_``), and the name of the column to which the statistic applies (e.g. ``COUNT_Year``).
 Names longer than 10 characters are abbreviated.
-	- If, due to abbreviation, two output columns would be given the same name, ArcGIS will automatically add a count of ``_1`` to the column name.
+	- If, due to abbreviation, two output columns would be given the same name, ArcGIS Pro will automatically add a count of ``_1`` to the column name.
 Where the column name is nine or ten characters long, it will replace the last one or two characters of the second column with ``_1``, always ensuring the length of the column name does not exceed ten characters.
 	- Numbering for any subsequent columns with the same name will follow this format adding one to each column number until this number reaches 9.
 Any subsequent columns will be numbered ``_10``, ``_11`` etc, so adding or replacing up to three rather than two characters in the column name.
 Again in all cases the new column name will be ten characters long or less.

 	.. tip::
-		If you are unsure what the output column names will be from an aggregation operation, run the Dissolve tool (this resides in the ArcGIS toolbox, under Data Management Tools => Generalisation) on a sample of your data, and include the statistics columns with the relevant statistic types as you intend to use them in the Data Searches tool.
+		If you are unsure what the output column names will be from an aggregation operation, run the Dissolve tool (this resides in the ArcGIS Pro toolbox, under Data Management Tools => Generalisation) on a sample of your data, and include the statistics columns with the relevant statistic types as you intend to use them in the Data Searches tool.
 The output will contain the column names as they will be generated by the Data Searches tool, since it uses the same process.

 _`GroupColumns`